-We encourage employee community service and support through corporate matching programs, paid time off for volunteering activities, our annual day of giving, company-sponsored volunteer opportunities, and corporate giving and partnerships.
+We work together to strengthen our community.
+We encourage colleagues to participate in community service and support them through corporate matching programs, paid time off for volunteering activities, our annual give-back campaign, company-sponsored volunteer opportunities, and corporate giving and partnerships.